Resident Librarian

 Miguel Ruiz, 2013-2015

 Following his residency, Miguel worked as an e-learning librarian at UW-Madison from 2015-2017.
-Following his time at UW-Madison, he worked as the Latino Engagement Librarian for Evanston Public Library.
-Currently, he serves as Supervising Librarian for Evanston Public Library’s Robert Crown Branch Library.
+Following his time at UW-Madison, he worked as the Latino Engagement Librarian for Evanston Public Library and as Supervising Librarian for Evanston Public Library’s Robert Crown Branch Library.
+Miguel is currently the Head of the Hispanic Reading Room at the Library of Congress.